sandtiger76/az-104-study-journey/labs/README.md

 ## 📚 AZ-104 Course Labs

 These Microsoft labs are designed to prepare you for the AZ-104: Microsoft Azure Administrator exam, following the official course structure with modules and hands-on exercises.
 Where possible, I’ve added my own cleanup instructions, commands, or scripts to help you reset the mock lab environment and minimize Azure costs.
+I’ve added a Glossary of Terms section at the end of each lab, providing brief explanations for key terms to help new learners better understand the content.

 | Module                              | Lab                                                      |
 |--------------------------------------|----------------------------------------------------------|